CommuteStream/cs-ios-sdk/README.md

 ## Logging

-Log messages from the CommuteStream SDK are sent to LogCat under the "CS_SDK" tag inside Android Studio.
+Log messages from the CommuteStream SDK are sent to Console under the "CS_SDK" tag.